American Woodmark (AMWD)

 Starting as a small millwork shop, American Woodmark (NASDAQ:AMWD) is a cabinet manufacturing company that helps customers from inspiration to installation.

-- Customers postponed purchases of its products and services this cycle as its revenue declined by 8.1% annually over the last two years
+- Products and services are facing significant end-market challenges during this cycle as sales have declined by 9% annually over the last two years

 Why There Are Better Opportunities Than American Woodmark